pauldeschacht/c28n-vscode/README.md

 ## Issues Visual Studio Code Extension

-Please can use this place to report issues.
+Please use this place to report issues.